BananaAcid/ai-operator/README.md

 baio --ask
 ```

+### Add a file while prompting

+If you want to add an image before your next prompt,
+1. use the prompt trigger `/file:add <filename>`
+2. prompt about this file

+You can always ask Baio to read a text file, but for images you need to start with the `--file <filename>` param or during prompting the `/file:add [<filename>]` (short: `:f [<filename>]`) trigger.
+If you use the trigger but do not enter a filename, a file picker will show.

+**Note:** More details are below in the section about Prompt Triggers

 ### Quota exceeded / All tokens used up for current prompt

 If you reached the token limit for the current chat, you can: